jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ## How Calls Work

-To make one command call another a diamond is put in the *calling command* connected to the *command to call:*
+To make one command, call another a diamond is put in the *calling command* connected to the *command to call:*

 ![](images/7.%20Commands%20Ideas.014.jpeg)